Imprints of vector field non-standard couplings on solar neutrino flux: Vector screening model

 where the prime denotes differentiation with respect to $A^2$.
 In such a case, the additional term appears because the argument of the conformal factor $B(\text{g}^{\mu\nu} A_\mu A_\nu)$ depends on the metric.
 This term is necessary only when the matter component is relevant and can be the source of large-scale anisotropic stress \cite{BeltranJimenez}.
 Despite the anisotropy of the oscillations, the averaged energy-momentum tensor is isotropic \cite{Cembranos}.

-The field equations (\ref{eqn3}) can be considered a set of four scalar fields.
-Their effective interaction couples all four components.
+Generally, the field equations (\ref{eqn3}) can be considered a set of four components, coupled to each other with an effective interaction.
+This interaction, however, may not be written in terms of a single effective potential, as it is done in the scalar field case.
 The medium particles can mostly be considered non-relativistic, hence $\bar{\Psi} \Psi = n_\Psi$ and $\bar{\Psi} \gamma^\mu \Psi = n_\Psi (1,0,0,0)$ \cite{Smirnov-WP}.
 Since the number density of solar neutrinos is much smaller than that of electrons or nucleons, the source of the vector field $A_\mu$ is mainly the medium particle and not the neutrinos \cite{Smirnov-WP}.
 Thus, we can suppose that the spatial components of $A_\mu$ vanish, i.e., $A_\mu = (A_0,0,0,0)$.
 Furthermore, $A_0$ has no time dependence, i.e., $\partial_t A_0 =0$, since the medium particles are at rest.
-Therefore, the equations of motion can be approximated by
+Therefore, the equation of motion can be approximated by